 Note: This page, and the text within it will be updated with each new episode of Telltale's The Walking Dead.
 In order from top to bottom, each episode will receive several spoiler-free paragraphs.
-Furthermore, rather than scoring each episode, we'll be waiting until the season's finale to award a score.
+Furthermore, rather than scoring each episode, we'll be waiting until the season's finale to give a score.

 Episode 1: “All That Remains”